Portfolio size: | £1.2 billion |

 As is to be expected, not all investments work out.
 One example is Staffline Group.

 Outsourcing specialist Staffline Group saw its shares suspended in 2019 following a 46.0% decline in its share price.
 This was due to a delay in releasing its full-year results following allegations of improper invoicing and payroll practices.
-Trading resumed in March 2019 following the company's refinancing, and while the company returned to profitability in FY 2021 the shares continue to trade at a fraction of what they were worth in early 2019.
+Trading resumed in March 2019 following the company's refinancing but continue to trade at a fraction of what they were worth prior to the episode.

 Performance

 The default view is the performance for this particular offer.
 You'll be able to see the performance of other AIM ISA offers if you click on the portfolio names above.
-Source: Octopus Investments and other AIM ISA managers.
-Compounded median monthly returns of all available Octopus AIM Inheritance Tax Service portfolios.
+Source: Octopus and other AIM ISA managers.
 Performance is shown net of fees, excluding initial charges, with dividends reinvested, based on the average portfolio performance across the service, except for Puma which shows the performance of one example portfolio.
 Past performance is not a guide to the future.
 Dividends are variable and not guaranteed.

 ---|---|---|---|---|---|---|---|